Teaching support from the UK’s largest provider of in-school maths tuition

 What Is A Prime Number?
 Explanation For Primary School Teachers, Parents & Children

-A prime number is a number that can only be divided by itself and 1 without remainders.
-Here we explain what exactly this means, give you a list of the prime numbers children need to know at primary school and provide you with some practice prime number questions and examples.
+A prime number is a number that can only be divided by itself without remainders.
+In this guide, we will explain what exactly this means, give you a list of prime numbers children need to know at primary school, and provide you with some practice questions to find prime numbers.

 What is a prime number?

-A prime number is a whole number greater than 1 with only two factors – themselves and 1.
+A prime number is a whole number greater than 1 with only two factors – itself and 1.

-A prime number cannot be divided by any other positive integers without leaving a remainder, decimal or fraction.
+A prime number cannot be divided by any other positive integer without leaving a remainder, decimal or fraction.

 Prime numbers are often seen as ‘building blocks’ by mathematicians in number theory.
 The fundamental theorem of arithmetic states that a composite number can be expressed as the product of prime numbers.